NV POA Laws:

-A durable, also known as a statutory power of attorney, is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.
+A durable power of attorney is an "extended version" of a general power of attorney because it goes beyond the parameters of a general power of attorney.

 Limited Power of Attorney

-A limited, also known as a special power of attorney, grants limited power to whatever the grantor specifies.
-In many cases, an agent will have power to handle finances, or make medical decisions, but will not have authority to do other things such as sell property (depending on what the grantor decides).
-Just like a special power of attorney, the authority diminishes if the grantor dies.
+- It grants limited power to whatever the principal specifies.
+In many cases, an agent will have power to handle finances or make medical decisions, but will not have authority to do other things such as sell property (depending on what the principal decides).
+The POA expires when the principal becomes incapacitated, disabled, or dies.

-Durable Power of Attorney for Health Care Decisions
+Medical Power of Attorney

 - It does not allow for end-of-life decisions.
 It is not the same as a living will or advance directive, which are used if the principal becomes incapacitated or unable to make such decisions.
-For instance, if the grantor were to suffer from Alzheimer's or dementia and not be one the right frame of mind to give medical consent for certain treatments.
+For instance, if the principal were to suffer from Alzheimer's or dementia and not be one the right frame of mind to give medical consent for certain treatments.
 In fact, once an advance direction is created, it should be placed on file with the Nevada Secretary of State's Advance Directive Registry.

 Minor Child Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
+A minor child power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.

 Real Estate Power of Attorney

 A real estate power of attorney allows the agent to buy, sell, and manage real estate on the principal’s behalf.